Park and Ride Investment Strategies

 The investment strategies developed for each District will undergo further review to consider additional factors such as alignment with local/regional priorities, available funding and local support.

 Over the next year, VDOT will look for opportunities to get these projects funded and implemented.
-VDOT’s Transportation Demand Management (TDM) program plans to conduct this pro cess annually, in order to provide the Department with a technical analysis of Park & Ride lot needs throughout Virginia and to track success in implementing improvements.
+VDOT’s Transportation Demand Management (TDM) program plans to conduct this pro cess annually, in order to provide the Department with a technical analysis of Park and Ride lot needs throughout Virginia and to track success in implementing improvements.

 - From the U.S. Census Bureau’s On The Map website http://onthemap.ces.census.gov/